 On Argentine National Holidays meetings will begin at 6:45pm and end at 7:45pm, we must vacate the room at 8PM promptly.

 Online Meeting Schedule

 The Serenity Group invites people to attend our Informal zoom meetups where the participants can have fellowship discussions or conduct a meeting with a volunteer secretary on Sunday, Monday, Wednesday, Friday, and Saturday at 7pm) using the Serenity Group meeting link: 392 319 4621 passcode: baenglish

 How to Zoom?

 Zoom is a platform that allows people to have virtual meetings, calls, and other group events all online.
 If you don't know how to zoom, no problem!
 Just click the link below and read a "How To" on their website.

 *Please note that AA is not affiliated in anyway with Zoom, we just have found it to be an effective tool to connect and have meetings online.

 If you need a contact for people while in Buenos Aires, please email the above address and one will be provided for you.
 You should receive a reply within 24-48 hours of sending us an email.
 We try to respond as quickly as possible to all messages.

 Hi ladies (and folks not identifying as cis-men) far and near!
-We are hosting our women’s meeting on Zoom, and so we have the spectacular opportunity to invite all of you that have ever been in BA and at our meeting to re-visit 🙂 Hope to see you there!
+We are hosting our women’s meeting on Zoom (sometimes also in person as a dual meeting), and so we have the spectacular opportunity to invite all of you that have ever been in BA and at our meeting to re-visit 🙂 Hope to see you there!